pippinbarr/cart253-2018/modules/libraries-p5-sound/libraries-p5-sound.md

 - Most libraries provide some kind of __download link__ to the library file on their homepage, but `p5.sound` __doesn't__, which is annoying
 - In fact, `p5.sound` is "built in" to the default p5 library distribution, so to get it we need to download p5
 - So we go to the __Download__ page on the p5 website
-- And we download `p5.js complete` because we can see in its notes that it include `p5.sound`
+- And we download `p5.js complete` because we can see in its notes that it includes `p5.sound`

 ---